probabilistic-numerics/probnum/STYLEGUIDE.md

 * Do your best to cover "Parameters", "Returns", and "Examples" at every publicly visible docstring---in that order.
 * Examples are tested via doctest.
 Bear that in mind when writing examples.
 * When in doubt, more explanation rather than less.
+A little text inside an example can be helpful, too.
 * A little maths goes a long way.
 * References make everything easier for someone who doesn't know the details of an algorithm.
 * Parameters which are to be chosen benefit from a rule of thumb of how to choose it, perhaps even why.